Many or all companies we feature compensate us. Compensation and editorial

 Long-term effects of HELOC vs. reverse mortgage

-The short-term effect of taking out a HELOC is that you can use the funds to consolidate debt or pay for other expenses, such as a home repair.
-But in the long run, you’ll have to repay what you borrow, which can affect your ability to tackle other financial goals.
+The short-term effect of taking out a HELOC or home equity loan is that you can use the funds to consolidate debt or pay for other expenses, such as home repairs.
+But in the long run, you must repay what you borrow, which can affect your ability to tackle other financial goals.

-Like a HELOC, passing away with a reverse mortgage balance means your heirs will inherit less.
+Like a HELOC or home equity loan, passing away with a reverse mortgage balance means your heirs will inherit less.

 FAQ